 1. Don’t Pay Too Much

-If a company is making outrageous claims about success rates and they set the prices on leads very high, you should be wary.
+If a company is making outrageous claims about success rates and they set really high prices on leads, you should be wary.
 You only need to buy competitively priced insurance leads.
-The leading insurance tech companies are all selling leads in the same price ranges, and for a reason.
+The leading insurance tech companies are all selling leads in the same price ranges, and for a reason, so if you're offered a deal that sounds too good to be true, it is.

 There is also a way to work around a tight budget.
 You have different kinds of leads to choose from, including exclusive leads, shared leads, live-transfer calls and data leads.
 Each type of lead has a different price point, and it is standard to pay much more for an exclusive lead that no other agents receive.
 Live-transfer calls also cost more than data leads, but that doesn’t mean that data leads are not valuable.